Arcahub/kube-install-tuto/src/understanding/static-pods.md

 sudo mv ~/kube-apiserver.yaml /etc/kubernetes/manifests/kube-apiserver.yaml
 ```

-And now, the `kube-apiserver` pod is back :
+And now, the `kube-apiserver` pod is back (it can take a few minutes to come back) :

 ```bash
 kubectl get pods --namespace=kube-system